Hemolytic Uremic Syndrome (HUS)

 birth control pills, and women who have recently had a baby or have birth-related

 How might HUS progress?

-The first stage of HUS frequently lasts from 1 to 15 days and may include gastrointestinal symptoms, such as:
+The first stage of HUS often lasts from 1 to 15 days and may include gastrointestinal

-The body's inability to rid itself of excess fluid and waste may, in turn, cause:
+The body can't get rid of excess fluid and waste may, in turn, cause:

 The symptoms of HUS may look like other conditions or medical problems.
-Consult a doctor for diagnosis.
+See your doctor

 What does treatment for HUS commonly involve?